pulmonomics-lab/roplspvs/README.md

 R2 is derived from the ropls package and is a measure of the fitness of the model and shows how much of the variation is explained by the model with a maximum value of 1.
 Q2 is a measure of the predictability of the model determined by 7 fold crossvalidation which is the default in the ropls package.
 The package gives R2 and Q2 pre and post variable selection.

 ### Permutations
 In addition to the p[R2_perm_ post_vs] and p[Q2_perm_ post_vs] which is calculated by default by the ropls package this package also calculates p[R2_perm_ pre_vs] and p[Q2_perm_ pre_vs].
-This includes randomisation of subject respons lables followed by variable selection and fitting of model post variable selection to obtain R2 and Q2 for permutated models.
+This includes randomization of subject respons labels followed by variable selection and fitting of model post variable selection to obtain R2 and Q2 for permutated models.
 The same amount of orthogonals is used in the permutated models as in the unpermutated model under investigation.
 R2 and Q2 for the permutated models are compared to R2 and Q2 for the unpermutated models to generate p[R2_perm_ pre_vs] and p[Q2_perm_ pre_vs].
 The number of permutations performed is userset by setting parameter no_permutations_post_vs, no_permutations_post_vs_selected_models and no_permutations_pre_vs with default 20.

 ## RMSE
 RMSE is derived using ropls package and is a measure from the ropls package square root of the mean error between actual and predicted responses.